dmccreary/graph-systems-thinking/docs/glossary.md

 Archetypes are to systems what Patterns are to software.

 #### Balancing Loop
+A type of cause and effect interactions that counter a change with a push in the opposite direction.

+* Also known as: Negative feedback

 #### Causal Loop Diagrams
 Diagrams that show the dynamic relationship of sub-components of Systems where changes in the state of any component have causal impacts on other components of the system.